-Tortillas, salsa, cheese, and eggs are all you need to make these easy Tortilla Breakfast Pizzas.
+Tortillas, salsa, cheese, and eggs are all you need to make these easy, flavorful Tortilla Breakfast Pizzas.
 Load them up with your favorite toppings and dig in!

-I’m only a teensy bit obsessed with these breakfast pizzas.
+I’m only a teensy bit obsessed with these tortilla pizzas.

-I made it a whole two hours before eating the second breakfast pizza, even though it was cold.
+I made it a whole two hours before eating the second tortilla pizza, even though it was cold.

 True story: it was still delicious.

-When the boyfriend got home from work, I made even more pizzas and we had breakfast-pizza-for-dinner.
+When the husband got home from work, I made even more pizzas and we had breakfast-pizza-for-dinner.

 It is obsessive to eat the same thing for breakfast, lunch, and dinner?
 Maybe.
 But I’m okay with that.

-You won’t believe how easy these little babies are to make.
+You won’t believe how easy these little breakfast tortillas are to make.

 All you have to do is stack two tortillas on top of each other, create a ring of thick salsa around the edges, crack an egg in the middle, then sprinkle cheese all over the salsa ring.